 Can students who are living off-campus nearby still enter campus?

-All students, whether living in campus residence halls or off campus, must complete all training and testing and must abide by public health protocols relative to the Covid-19 response of the University, which are outlined on this page of the University’s Covid-19 Resource Guide for the Columbia Community.
+All students who plan to access campus, whether living in campus residence halls or off campus, must complete all training and testing and must abide by public health protocols relative to the COVID-19 response of the University, which are outlined on the University’s COVID-19 Resource Guide for the Columbia Community.
 Only students who have met these requirements will have swipe access to campus facilities.

 Buildings will be secured (i.e., locked) and available only by swipe access.
 Access to residential halls by students will be limited only to the residence hall to which a student is assigned to live.
-Students should have swipe access to the other buildings on campus that they can typically enter during the year, although some buildings may have limited hours in the Fall semester.
+Students should have swipe access to the other buildings on campus that they can typically enter during the year, although some buildings may have limited hours in the spring term.

 Health and Safety Protocols

-Columbia upholds and enforces the Community Health Compact for any Columbia affiliate who interacts with campus, including the limited number of students who will live in Columbia Housing as well as any students who may access campus while living elsewhere.
+Columbia will still uphold and enforce the Community Health Compact for any Columbia affiliate who interacts with campus, including the limited number of students who will be in Columbia Housing as well as any students who may access campus while living elsewhere.